nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 }
 ```

 We notice you that do not request large data with ``fetch()`` at this moment.
 We recommend you under 1K bytes of data.
-At this moment, SiRu-device chunked large data internally, however when number of chunk get larger, it get unstable (data loss tend to happen internally).
+At this moment, SiRu-device chunked large data internally, however when number of chunk get larger, it get unstable (data loss tend to happen internally, of course we know that we need to fix it).

 ## Full sample code